C3real-kill3r/Micro_learning_app/README.md

 ## Installed gems
-- sinatra
+- sinatra - a DSL for quickly creating web applications in Ruby with minimal effort:
-- activerecord
+- activerecord -  provide an interface and binding between the tables in a relational database and the Ruby program code that manipulates database records.
-- sinatra-activerecord
+- sinatra-activerecord - extends Sinatra with extension methods and Rake tasks for dealing with an SQL database using the ActiveRecord ORM.
-- pg
+- pg - a module that allows Ruby programs to interact with the PostgreSQL database engine.
-- bcrypt
+- bcrypt - a hashing function that allows us to build a password security platform that can scale with computation power.
-- sinatra-flash
+- sinatra-flash - a gem that allows us to pop up little messages alerting your users of important things.
-- news-api
+- news-api - a simple HTTP REST API for searching and retrieving live articles from all over the web.
-- sinatra-formhelpers-ng
+- sinatra-formhelpers-ng - a suite of helper methods built to make building forms in Sinatra an easy task.

 ## Technologies Used
 * [Ruby](https://www.ruby-lang.org/en/)